Ed-Davis/Ed-Davis/README.md

 I make embedded devices and standalone applications for fun mainly, but sometimes to adapt aroung my disability.
 I intend to get better at opensourcing things - soz.

-Also, the website seems pointless, so I might close that down soon.
-- 📫 www.testmonkey.co.uk

 <!---
 Ed-Davis/Ed-Davis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.